|HOME CONTACT US LINKS MEDCOM SITEMAP ARMY.MIL AKO INTERNAL PORTAL (AMEDD Users)|

 Sustainment Management Division

 The Sustainment Management Division (SMD) is responsible for the policy and oversight of sustainment activities of all MEDCOM facilities.
 We ensure that Regional Medical Commands, Major Subordinate Command, and Medical Treatment Facilities have funds, personnel, and contracts in place and that facilities are provided the maintenance and repair activities necessary to keep the AMEDD inventory of facilities in good working order; to include regularly scheduled adjustments and inspections, preventive maintenance tasks, and emergency response and service calls for minor repairs.
-MTF accreditation is directly linked to maintenance operations.
+HRP accreditation is directly linked to maintenance operations.

 The Joint Commission Staff Assistance Visits